Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Studio Roozen

-Our design agency **Studio Roozen** specialized in designing books, art catalogues and museum concepts for Dutch museums.
+I am owner at **Studio Roozen** specialized in designing books, art catalogues and museum concepts for Dutch museums.
 Among others, in full service for the <a href="https://roozen.nl/projecten/van-gogh-museum" target="_blank" rel="noopener noreferrer">**Van Gogh Museum**</a> for more than 15 years.
 In 2015 I started working as a freelancer again.
 Of course the portfolio website of <a href="https://roozen.nl" target="_blank" rel="noopener noreferrer">**Studio Roozen**</a> was made in Jekyll.

 ## Jekyll separates content from logic